tdinkjian/securewords/README.md

 `python securewords.py --filepath <path_to_file>`

 ### Tests
-To run the tests call the test_secure_words as a python file
+To run the tests call test_secure_words as a python file

 `python test_secure_words`

+or from parent dir

+`python test/test_secure_words`